Guide Food

 The Best Restaurants in Melbourne

-Despite the name, Secret Kitchen has quite the reputation in Melbourne.
-As one of four outposts under the moniker across the city, this CBD location maintains the restaurant groups A-plus scorecard, providing reliably slick and sophisticated service.
+Despite the name, Secret Kitchen has quite a reputation in Melbourne.
+As one of several outposts under the moniker across the city, this CBD location maintains the restaurant group’s A-plus scorecard, providing reliably slick and sophisticated service.
 Menu-wise, don’t expect any major surprises — this is simply traditional Chinese cuisine done really well.

 Seafood is proudly the main focus here, which is evident in the menu (each species has at least a dozen options) and the enormous fish tank by the entrance.
 Dessert doesn’t disappoint either — expect deep-fried durian puffs and steamed custard buns fashioned as cutesy pig heads.